Search documentation

 Feeding and Diet

-In the wild, Trichogaster chuna are omnivorous and feed on small invertebrates, insects, and plant matter.
-In captivity, they readily accept high-quality flakes, pellets, and frozen or live foods such as brine shrimp and bloodworms.
+In the wild, Trichogaster chuna are omnivorous fish that feed on small invertebrates, insect larvae, and plant matter.
+In the aquarium, they are undemanding eaters and readily accept most types of food.

 Care and Maintenance